mavedev/react-css-modules-partial-hoc/README.md

 const withStylesApplied = withStyles(styles);
 export default withStylesApplied;
 ```
-You also can pass the result of the function to Redux compose fucntion:
+You can also pass the result of the function to Redux compose function:
 ```typescript
 export default compose<React.Component<OwnProps>>(
   // ...,